QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

-At that point you should have a functional and stable Windows VM, although without updates, Xenís PV drivers nor Qubes integration (see sections :ref:`Windows Update <user/templates/windows/windows-qubes-4-1:windows update>` and :ref:`Xen PV drivers and Qubes Windows Tools <user/templates/windows/qubes-windows-tools-4-1:xen pv drivers and qubes windows tools>`).
+At that point you should have a functional and stable Windows VM, although without updates, Xen‚Äôs PV drivers nor Qubes integration (see sections :ref:`Windows Update <user/templates/windows/windows-qubes-4-1:windows update>` and :ref:`Xen PV drivers and Qubes Windows Tools <user/templates/windows/qubes-windows-tools-4-1:xen pv drivers and qubes windows tools>`).
 It is a good time to clone the VM again.

 **Installing Qubes Windows Tools**

-To install Qubes Windows Tools, follow instructions in :doc:`Qubes Windows Tools </user/templates/windows/qubes-windows-tools-4-1>`, but donít forget to ``qvm-clone`` your qube before you install Qubes Windows Tools (QWT) in case something goes south.
+To install Qubes Windows Tools, follow instructions in :doc:`Qubes Windows Tools </user/templates/windows/qubes-windows-tools-4-1>`, but don‚Äôt forget to ``qvm-clone`` your qube before you install Qubes Windows Tools (QWT) in case something goes south.

 **Post-install best practices**

-Optimize resources for use in virtual machine as ìvanillaî version of Windows are bloated; e.g.:
+Optimize resources for use in virtual machine as ‚Äúvanilla‚Äù version of Windows are bloated; e.g.:

-- set up Windows for best performance (this pc ? advanced settings ? Ö)
+- set up Windows for best performance (this pc ? advanced settings ? ‚Ä¶)

-- think about Windowsí page file: is it needed ? should you set it with a fixed size ? maybe on the private volume ?
+- think about Windows‚Äô page file: is it needed ? should you set it with a fixed size ? maybe on the private volume ?

-- disable services you donít need
+- disable services you don‚Äôt need

-- disable networking stuff in the network adapterís setting (eg. link discovery, file and print server, Ö)
+- disable networking stuff in the network adapter‚Äôs setting (eg. link discovery, file and print server, ‚Ä¶)

 - background: set a solid color

-- Ö
+- ‚Ä¶